 In either case, the cleaver stands alone is it’s large surface area.
 It’s perfect for crushing garlic or ginger.
-You just lay the blade flat on the garlic with the blade facing away.
+You just lay the blade length-wise, flat on the garlic with the blade facing away.
 Then, with your free hand, hit the top side of the blade to crush it, making sure to stay towards the blunt end of the blade rather than the sharp side so you don’t cut yourself.

 The 5 Best Japanese Meat Cleavers

 As mentioned above, it’s actually really difficult to find a Japanese meat cleaver at all, let alone a good one.
 We’ve done the digging and researched this topic for several hours to help you find the best one to fit any budget.
 Here are the top choices available today: